SauravChakers/Data_Analytics_using_Python/README.md

 All my observations arising from the data analysis are noted in the Jupyter noteblock underneath the corresponding code block.

-The overall conclusions + methodology, background & problem statement are outlined in the written report.
+The overall conclusions + methodology, background & problem statement are outlined in the written report in PDF.

-The Jupyter notebook with all the codes, functions & visualisations is the final output of all the weekly assignments.
+The Jupyter notebook with all the codes, rationale, functions & visualisations is the final output of all the weekly assignments and saved as ipnyb file.
+All major visualisations within the notebook have been exported and saved as png files.

+A short video recording presenting the key insights, trends, patterns & recommendations; saved as mp4.